Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 ---
-title: Migrar para o Gerenciador de recursos com o PowerShell
+title: Migrate to Resource Manager with PowerShell
-description: Este artigo percorre a migração de recursos de IaaS com suporte da plataforma, como máquinas virtuais (VMs), redes virtuais (VNETs) e contas de armazenamento de clássico para Azure Resource Manager (ARM) usando comandos Azure PowerShell
+description: This article walks through the platform-supported migration of IaaS resources such as virtual machines (VMs), virtual networks, and storage accounts from classic to Azure Resource Manager by using Azure PowerShell commands
 services: virtual-machines-windows
 documentationcenter: ''
 author: singhkays